-The original Agricultural Flexible Irrigation Technology (AgFIT) Pilot Program was approved by the California Public Utilities Commission in D.21-12-015 on December 2,2021, as a near-term solution for summer reliability issues.
+The original Agricultural Flexible Irrigation Technology (AgFIT) Pilot Program was approved by the CPUC in D.21-12-015 on December 2,2021, as a near-term solution for summer reliability issues.
 The proposal was for a limited program focused on the agricultural sector and its flexibility in pumping water.
-The pilot was designed to unlock up to 5 MW of demand shift in the near term, with a simple, low-cost program design with benefits matched to meet customer needs.
+The pilot was designed to unlock up to 5 MW of demand shift with benefits matched to meet customer needs.